Thyra/biopeter/README.md

 >random sequence 5 consisting of 20 residues.
 YIDDTKRNRSDMLGEDVHTQ
 ```
-biopeter will then print out the association rules it has found between combinations of two amino acids each and a distance between them (obviously that makes more sense when the sequences are not random ;-)).
+Biopeter will then print out the association rules it has found between combinations of two amino acids each and a distance between them (obviously that makes more sense when the sequences are not random ;-)).

 <!---
 ## Abusing biopeter